 Your Policy Handbook and Policy Schedule set out how you’ll be refunded when your policy is cancelled, and what fees you’ll need to pay.
 We’ll refund you within 21 days using the same means of payment you used for the initial transaction.

 Though we’re not keen on doing it, we do reserve the right to cancel your policy ourselves.
-In addition to the reasons given in your Policy Handbook, we might do this if the Miles Tracker is not compatible with your car or does not work reliably in your car.
+In addition to the reasons given in your Policy Handbook, for Connected Car policies we might do this if we are unable to communicate reliably with your car (for example, if your car manufacturer revokes access to the vehicle data); and for Miles Tracker policies we might do this if the Miles Tracker is not compatible with your car or does not work reliably in your car.
 We may also cancel your policy if you breach any part of these terms of business.

 If you are a business, we may also terminate your contract for services with us immediately if you are subject to an “insolvency event”.
 This means an event where you are unable to pay your debts (within the meaning of section 123 of the Insolvency Act 1986) or become insolvent.
 It also applies if an order is made or a resolution passed for your administration, winding-up or dissolution (if this happens for any reason other than for the purposes of a solvent amalgamation or reconstruction) or an administrative or other receiver, manager, liquidator, administrator, trustee or similar officer is appointed over all or any substantial part of your assets.
 It will also apply to you if you enter into or propose any composition or arrangement with your creditors generally.
 This will also be applicable if any similar or comparable event to any of the above scenarios we’ve described occurs in any applicable jurisdiction.